01183 218197

 Sat nav functions are built into many smartphones these days, but do make sure you load the relevant maps before you leave the UK to avoid excessive data charges.
 Failing that, it could be worth buying a cheap new sat nav or taking your own with you rather than pay the hire company.

 Differing car fuel policies can also make a considerable difference especially for those who have chosen a car for convenience rather than touring.
-Many companies will charge for a full tank of fuel and expect you to return it empty.
+Some companies will charge for a full tank of fuel and expect you to return it empty.
 It doesn't make that much difference if you cover enough miles and don't mind driving an unfamiliar car "on empty” when you return it.
 Most feel it fairer to pay for the fuel they actually use – and pay pump prices rather than an inflated rate set by the hire company.
 That's why we've added information on companies Fuel Policies to many of the popular destinations on the MoneyMaxim car hire comparison site.

 Finally, one area seen as pretty much essential these days is to take our car hire excess insurance.
 With collision damage waiver policies provided by car hire companies typically having excesses over £1500 and making you responsible for any damage to windscreens, wheels, tyres, underbody and roof it has become increasingly important to protect yourself against these excesses.

 However you can avoid paying the inflated rates for your car hire excess insurance offered by the car hire companies.
-As the UK's only Car Hire Excess Insurance comparison site we compare cover and features of the leading car hire excess insurance providers.
+As the leading UK Car Hire Excess Insurance comparison site we compare cover and features of the leading car hire excess insurance providers.
 Due to the extra competition we've introduced to the market, many have exclusive MoneyMaxim discounts making it cheaper to buy policies from our site than going direct.